SPL Graph

 Add Button

-Use the Add button to create a notification.
+Use the Add button to create a new notification.

 Notification Page